lucagrulla/cw/README.md

 Download the ```.deb``` or ```.rpm``` from the [releases page](https://github.com/lucagrulla/cw/releases/latest) and install with ````dpkg -i```` and ````rpm -i```` respectively.

 #### using [Snapcraft.io](https://snapcraft.io)
-*Note*: If you upgrade to 3.3.0 blease note the new alias command.This is required to comply with snapcraft new release rules.
+*Note*: If you upgrade to 3.3.0 please note the new alias command.This is required to comply with snapcraft new release rules.
 ```bash
 snap install cw-sh
 sudo snap connect cw-sh:dot-aws-config-credentials